pomf/pomf/README.md

 Installation and configuration can be found at [Pomf Documentation](https://docs.uguu.se/pomf).

+If you need a admin panel check out [Moe Panel](https://github.com/pomf/MoePanel).

 ## File expiration

 If you want files to expire please have a look at [Uguu](https://github.com/nokonoko/uguu) instead which is based on Pomf.